codingtony/acer-brightness-linux-acpi/README.md

 etc/acpi/events/acer-tm-brightness-down
 etc/acpi/events/acer-tm-brightness-up

-Don't forget to restart acpid when you change the
+Don't forget to restart acpid when you change the files